-Funds may be used for personnel, consultant fees, data collection & analysis, meetings, supplies, project-related travel, other direct expenses, and up to 12% in overhead or indirect costs for colleges/universities and hospitals or health systems and up to 20% in indirect costs for non-profit organizations.
 In general, it is not appropriate to buy office equipment or office software with program funds.
-However, if office equipment or software essential for conducting research (i.e., collecting or analyzing data) is needed and justified in the budget narrative, and the cost does not exceed five percent of the total direct costs in the budget, it is acceptable to include such items.
+However, if office equipment or software essential for conducting research (i.e., for collecting or analyzing data) is needed and justified in the budget narrative, and the cost does not exceed five percent of the total direct costs in the budget, it is acceptable to include such items.

 How should I estimate my budget?

-You should request the amount of funding you will need to complete your proposed research project.
-In the case of multi-year proposals, budget requests should reflect the entire grant period (up to 48 months, with a strong preference for grants 36 months or shorter), as opposed to an annual amount.
+You should request the amount of funding you will need to conduct and disseminate your proposed research.
+In the case of multi-year proposals, budget requests should reflect the entire grant duration as opposed to an annual amount.
 Please do not provide a detailed budget breakdown at the LOI stage.
 When entering the budget request at the LOI stage, round up to the nearest $10,000.

 Budget requests should be inclusive of both direct and indirect costs.
-The Foundation’s maximum approved rate for indirect costs is 12% of all project costs (Personnel, Other Direct Costs, and Purchased Services) for colleges/universities and hospitals or health systems and up to 20% in indirect costs for non-profit organizations.
+The Foundation’s maximum approved rate for indirect costs is up to 15% of all project costs (Personnel, Other Direct Costs, and Purchased Services) for colleges/universities and hospitals or health systems, 30% for non-profit organizations, and 0% for for-profit and government entities.
 More detailed guidance and exceptions are provided in the Budget Preparation Guidelines available at the Full Proposal stage.
 For further detail about permissible uses of grant funds please see the related FAQ.

 What if I need more money or time to conduct my study?